Polish złoty: First złoty

 The Polish monetary system remained complex and intricate from the 16th to 18th centuries until a monetary reform enacted by Stanisław II Augustus which removed all other monetary units except the złoty, which was divided into 30 groszy.
 Polish currency was then linked to that of the Holy Roman Empire by setting the Conventionsthaler = 8 złoty = 23.3856 g fine silver and the North German thaler = 6 złoty = 17.5392 g silver (hence 2.9232 g silver in a złoty).

 The Polish–Lithuanian Commonwealth first issued złoty banknotes on 8 June 1794 under the authority of Tadeusz Kościuszko.
 The 5, 10, 25, 50, 100, 500, 1000 złotych are depicted above.

 Radical changes to the currency were made during the Kościuszko Uprising.
-The second partition of the vast Polish–Lithuanian Commonwealth resulted in the loss of approximately 200,000 square kilometres of land and precipitated an economic collapse.
+The second partition of the vast Polish–Lithuanian Commonwealth resulted in the loss of approximately 200000 km2 of land and precipitated an economic collapse.
 The widespread shortage of funds to finance the defense of remaining territories forced the insurrectionist government to look for alternatives.
 In June 1794, Tadeusz Kościuszko began printing paper money and issuing first Polish banknotes as a substitute for coinage, which could not be minted in required quantities.
 These entered circulation on 13 August 1794.

 The złoty remained in circulation after the Partitions of Poland and Napoleon's Duchy of Warsaw issued coins denominated in grosz, złoty and talars, with the talar (thaler) of 6 złoty slightly reduced in value to the Prussian thaler of 16.704 g fine silver (hence 2.784 g silver in a złoty).
 Talar banknotes were also issued.
 In 1813, while Zamość was under siege, the town authorities issued 6 grosz and 2 złoty coins.
 Following the 1815 Congress of Vienna, Austrian and Russian sectors of partitioned Poland continued to use the złoty for some time, while the German sector replaced the talar and złoty with the Prussian thaler and later, the German gold mark.